Academany/fabzero/program/basic/commandline.md

 Programs can also be run without a GUI.
 Actually many programs come without a GUI.
 So the way to interact with these programs is through the **Command Line Interface (CLI)**.

-The enviroment we use is the *Shell or command-line interpreter*.
+The environment we use is the *Shell or command-line interpreter*.
 There are many CLI interpreters.
 The one that comes with most distributions is **Bash** (Bourne Again Shell).

 ![bash screenshot](img/bash/bash.png)

 ## The Unix philosophy

+TODO Unix Linux and gnu-Linux

 It is important to understand the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) before you move forward.
 Programs in Unix were written following this philosophy: